symfony/ux/src/Turbo/README.md

 _do_ need to adjust your code to return a 422 status code on a validation error (instead of a 200).

-If you're using Symfony 5.3, the new `handleForm()` shortcut takes care of this
+If you're using Symfony 5.3, the new `renderForm()` shortcut takes care of this
 automatically:

 ```php